 Azo dyes pollutants are being increased in the environment because of wide uses in various industries such as textile, paper and some other related industries.
-Their toxic and low biodegradation rate has obligated the researchers to focus on an efficient and low-cost method for treatment of azo dyes1.
+Their toxic and low biodegradation rate has obligated the researchers to focus on an efficient and low-cost method for treatment of azo dyes .

-Various processes have been proposed for wastewater treatment including adsorption ^{2, 3,} floatation and sedimentation 4, coagulation-flocculation 5, biological treatment 6, reduction with zero-valent metals 7 and advanced oxidation processes (AOPs) such as UV/H2O2, UV/O3, UV/Fenton's reagent, etc 8.
-Photocatalysis process with semiconductor is one of AOPs that is used for photodegradation of various organic pollutants 9 and also, utilization of zero-valent metals such as Fe0 (ZVI) as a reducing agent, has received wide attention 10.
-In the previous studies, the removal of several pollutants such as chlorinated organics ^{11, 12}, azo dyes 13, chlorinated organic compounds ^{14, 15} and metals ^{16, 17} has been reported by the reduction process.
-However, these approaches are not without their disadvantages, particularly the inability to complete mineralization (depredating to inorganic materials)18.
-For this reason, the researchers focused on integrated processes for complete mineralization of pollutants, especially azo dyes.
+Various processes have been proposed for wastewater treatment including adsorption floatation and sedimentation , coagulation-flocculation , biological treatment , reduction with zero-valent metals and advanced oxidation processes (AOPs) such as UV/H2O2, UV/O3, UV/Fenton's reagent, etc .
+Photocatalysis process with semiconductor is one of AOPs that is used for photodegradation of various organic pollutants and also, utilization of zero-valent metals such as Fe (ZVI) as a reducing agent, has received wide attention .
+In the previous studies, the removal of several pollutants such as chlorinated organics , azo dyes , chlorinated organic compounds and metals has been reported by the reduction process.